Nuru Solar-Hybrid Mini Grids

 Working Conditions and Management of Worker Relationship:

 Nuru developed and is currently implementing a HR Rules and Regulations Handbook (2019).
-The HR Handbook was developed in line with Congolese legislation and contains provisions for the annual and maternity leave, regular working hours, employees right and responsibilities, internal grievance procedure and occupational health and safety.
-Nuru disseminates the HR policies and procedures via employee engagement sessions which are held twice a month.
-Nuru will update the HR handbook in line with the DRC Labor Code and the requirements of PS 2 to include, among other things, policies for recruitment including types of contracts, promotion and career management, minimum wage and overtime, non-discrimination and equal opportunity, grievance mechanism, prohibition of child and forced labor, freedom of association, as well as retrenchment policy (as per the ESAP).
+The HR Handbook was developed in line with Congolese legislation and PS 2 and contains provisions for the annual and maternity leave, regular working hours, employees right and responsibilities, internal grievance procedure and occupational health and safety, policies for recruitment , promotion and career management, minimum wage and overtime, non-discrimination and equal opportunity, grievance mechanism, prohibition of child and forced labor, freedom of association, as well as retrenchment policy.

 Nuru has developed an Anti-Harassment Policy January 2021.
 The Policy contains clear definitions on verbal harassment, written harassment and sexual harassment.
 The Policy also includes a procedure to file complaints.
 As per the ESAP, the Project will update an Anti-Harassment Policy to ensure that it explains how the GBV incidents are reported, investigated and recorded, as well as disciplinary measures for alleged perpetrators.
 Nuru will also develop a training plan to include periodical training on GBV for Nuru staff.